 Northern Savings Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the BC Credit Union Employees' Pension Plan.
 The BC Credit Union Employees' Pension Plan is a contributory, multiemployer, multidivisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
-Based on the fourth quarter's information for 2023, this Plan Division covers about 3,400 active members, 2,100 inactive members, and approximately 1,600 retired plan members, with reported assets estimated at \$1.068 billion (as of November 2023).
+Based on the fourth quarter's information for 2024, this Plan Division covers about 3,200 active members, 2,000 inactive members, and approximately 1,700 retired plan members for a total membership count of 6,900, with reported assets estimated at \$1.25 billion (as of November 2024).

 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
 The most recent actuarial valuation of the 1.75% Division of the Plan was conducted as at December 31, 2021.
 This latest actuarial valuation indicated a going concern surplus of \$112.5M and a solvency deficiency of \$10.4M.
 The next formally scheduled actuarial valuation date will be performed as at December 31, 2024.
+The results of the 2024 valuation are expected to be finalized by the end of September 2025.

 Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuary.
-The employer contribution rate schedule as determined under the 2021 valuation will continue to remain the same in 2024 as it was in 2023.
+The employer contribution rate schedule as determined under the 2021 valuation will continue to remain the same in 2025 as it was in 2024.